Ricky-1208/Credit-Fraud/README.md

 5. Do 5-folds-CV on the train set
 6. Train the Random forest on the train set
 7. Evaluate it on the test set and work out AUC/ROC curve
+8. Best AUC: 0.968841

 ## Things don't consider
 This is a well-defined dataset, which doesn't have the missing value.
 Meanwhile, I don't deal with the imbalanced data, which may cause some issues.
+Also, several data engineerings (Time, Amount) may be helpful.
 ## Data
 https://drive.google.com/file/d/1zNTbNN-Nvt_0Zsj3XhIF1G_x6v2Ik0Cp/view?usp=drive_link